pedromedeiros1008/pedromedeiros1008/README.md

 <img src="./computer.gif" width="100%"/>

 ## Who am I?
-I'm a web developer student, I'm graduating Analysis and Development, I've been working hard to be a great dev, even though I'm currently studying to be a front end developer, my main goal is to become a full stack developer.
+I'm a web developer student, I'm graduating Analysis and Systems Development, I've been working hard to be a great dev, even though I'm currently studying to be a front end developer, my main goal is to become a full stack developer.
 I'm really intrested on UI Designer as well.

 - I'm currently learning JavaScript
 - I've been imporving my HTML and CSS skills